domsson/cong/README.md

 -----------------------------
 Everything is public domain (CC0), so do whatever you want with it.
 All code and contents have been created by me, with the exepction of:
-- The sounds, which I got from [OpenGameArt.org](http://opengameart.org/content/3-ping-pong-sounds-8-bit-style) (Public Domain)
+- The sounds, which I got from [OpenGameArt.org](http://opengameart.org/content/3-ping-pong-sounds-8-bit-style) (CC0 as well)

 Problems and Learnings (My personal notes)